primap-community/primap2/docs/source/data_reading/index.md

 `NaN` and `nan` will be detected as `np.nan`.

-Users can define custom rules by assigning a dict in the format of `_special_rules` to the `convert_str` parameter.
+Users can define custom rules by assigning a dict in the format of `_special_codes` to the `convert_str` parameter.

 ## Further formats